 Seven Events Into Our Search for the Ultimate Street Car

 One would think that after seven of the ten qualifying events in OPTIMA's Search for the Ultimate Street Car, that quite a bit of things would be decided.
-To some degree, that is true, as 31 invitations have been handed out already.
+To some degree, that is true, as 31 invitations have been handed out already to the OPTIMA Ultimate Street Car Invitational (OUSCI).
 If you haven't looked at the field so far and you're hoping your car will be the needle in the SEMA haystack that gets selected for a golden ticket invite, you'd better take a look, especially if your car is a Camaro, Corvette or GT-R, as the field is already flush with those entries.
 If you can get your car into the SEMA Show, you don't want to rely on hoping your car get selected from the show for the OUSCI, because the odds of that happening are remote, even by Vegas standards.
-The best way into the OUSCI is still through an Ultimate Street Car Association (USCA) qualifying event.
+The best way into the OUSCI is still through a qualifying event.

 Just three of those events remain, one of which (Pittsburgh) is a double-points event.
 Two other double-points events have already been run at Portland and St. Louis, with James Shipka and Chris Porter being the only two competitors not in the OUSCI field yet, who have competed in two of the double-points events.
 This is significant, because if they compete in and complete the third in Pittsburgh, it will essentially lock them in for the field based on points (and one would likely be the leader in GT3K as well).
 However, if either does not elect to run in any of the remaining events and does not improve their total points for the season, the door will be left open for someone to get past them and potentially, a lot of folks.